 The Qualifying Examination

 Success in science requires that students be able to express their thoughts both verbally and in written form.
-The necessary verbal skills are developed through participation in the Special Topics seminar course and by giving presentations in yearly research seminars at the Student Seminar Day(s), laboratory group meetings, pre-thesis meetings, and the thesis defense seminar.
-Written skills are developed in required coursework and in the writing of papers and the thesis.
-This process begins with writing a research proposal using the NIH National Research Service Award (NRSA) or American Heart Assocation Research Training Grants and Fellowships format, to fulfill the written qualifying exam requirement.
+The necessary verbal skills are developed through participation in the Special Topics Seminar course and by giving presentations in yearly research seminars at the Student Seminar Day(s), laboratory group meetings, pre-dissertation meetings, and the dissertation defense seminar.
+Written skills are developed in required coursework and in the writing of papers and the dissertation.
+This process begins with writing a research proposal using the NIH National Research Service Award (NRSA) or American Heart Association Research Training Grants and Fellowships format, to fulfill the written qualifying exam requirement.